-Xiao-I Corporation is a holding company with no operations of its own.
-We conduct our operations in China primarily through our subsidiaries and the VIE in China.
-As a result, although other means are available for us to obtain financing at the holding company level, Xiao-I Corporation's ability to pay dividends to its shareholders and to service any debt it may incur may depend upon dividends paid by our PRC subsidiaries.
-If any of our subsidiaries incurs debt on its own in the future, the instruments governing such debt may restrict its ability to pay dividends to Xiao-I Corporation.
-In addition, dividends and distributions from our subsidiaries and the VIE are subject to regulations and restrictions on dividends and payment to parties outside of China.
-Applicable PRC law permits payment of dividends to us by WFOE only out of net income, if any, determined in accordance with PRC accounting standards and regulations.
-A

-PRC company is not permitted to distribute any profits until any losses from prior fiscal years have been offset by general reserve fund and profits (if general reserve fund is not enough).
+Xiao-I is a holding company with no operations of its own.
+We conduct our operations in China primarily through the VIE and the VIE's subsidiaries in China.
+As a result, although other means are available for us to obtain financing at the holding company level, Xiao-I's ability to pay dividends to its shareholders and to service any debt it may incur may depend upon dividends paid by Xiao-I's PRC subsidiaries, which relies on dividends and other distributions paid by the VIE and the VIE's subsidiaries pursuant to the VIE Agreements.
+If any of our subsidiaries incurs debt on its own in the future, the instruments governing such debt may restrict its ability to pay dividends to Xiao-I. In addition, dividends and distributions from Xiao-I's subsidiaries and the VIE are subject to regulations and restrictions on dividends and payment to parties outside of China.
+Applicable PRC law permits payment of dividends to Xiao-I by WFOE only out of net income, if any, determined in accordance with PRC accounting standards and regulations.
+A PRC company is not permitted to distribute any profits until any losses from prior fiscal years have been offset by general reserve fund and profits (if general reserve fund is not enough).
 Profits retained from prior fiscal years may be distributed together with distributable profits from the current fiscal year.
 In addition, registered share capital and capital reserve accounts are also restricted from withdrawal in the PRC, up to the amount of net assets held in each operating subsidiary.
 In contrast, there is presently no foreign exchange control or restrictions on capital flows into and out of Hong Kong.
 Hence, our Hong Kong subsidiary is able to transfer cash without any limitation to the Cayman Islands under normal circumstances.
+As a result of these PRC laws and regulations, the Group's VIE and VIE's subsidiaries are restricted in their ability to transfer a portion of their net assets to the Company.
+As of December 31, 2021, net assets restricted in the aggregate, which include paid-in capital and statutory reserve funds of the Group's VIE and VIE's subsidiaries, that are included in the Group's consolidated net assets were approximately \$75,858,780.